-Activity: Start this stage with a class brainstorm using Slide 3.
+Activation: Start this stage with a class brainstorm.
 Ask the students to come up with as many reasons as they can to explain why people might commit acts of terrorism.
-Compare the students' responses to the list of reasons on Slide 4.
-Continue to explain that despite there being many reasons for terrorism being wrong, there are two main areas explored on Slide 5
+Compare the students' responses to the list of reasons on Slide 3 of the PowerPoint entitled Why do people commit acts of terrorism?

-Slide 6 shows a picture from the 7/7 London attacks.
-Start by asking them what they know of this event.
-Go on to provide some background details using Slide 7 from the PowerPoint.
+Explain: Introduce the students to the 2015 Paris attacks.
+Start by asking them what they remember of this event.
+Go on to provide some background details using Slide 6 from the PowerPoint, along with The Guardian slideshow of images from Paris attacks (see Recommended resources).
+These images should be shown with care, as some may cause distress.